wyld3rbit/wyld3rbit.github.io/about.md

    </div>
 </div>

-- Founded startup: Decentralized real-time human connectivity platform
-- Led $B+ enterprise payments platform: 35% volume growth, 15% revenue increase
-- Improved team metrics: 200% retention, 25% productivity boost
-- Spearheaded strategic migrations to cloud native infrastructure: Slashed upfront costs by 40-60%, enabling flexible scaling and improved cash flow for startups.
-- Commercialized bioinformatics platforms for Human Genome Project

 ## Core Competencies

-- Strategic Vision & Execution
-- High-Performance Team Building
-- Agile & Lean Implementation
-- Cross-Functional Leadership
-- Innovative Problem-Solving
+- **Strategic Vision & Execution:** I set the long-term course, but I’m also hands-on.
+I know how to lead and inspire teams to meet ambitious goals.
+- **High-Performance Team Building:** I believe in hiring the right people, coaching them to succeed, and making sure they have everything they need to grow.
+- **Agile & Lean Implementation:** I’m a big fan of lean processes that work, not just the trendy buzzwords.
+Efficiency is critical, but so is people’s time.
+- **Cross-Functional Leadership:** Engineering isn't a silo.
+I've always led cross-functional teams and have worked with product, design, and marketing to deliver end-to-end solutions.
+- **Innovative Problem-Solving:** I thrive on challenges that push me outside my comfort zone and force me to think outside the box.
+I’m not afraid to fail, as long as I learn from it.

 ## Technical Mastery

-- Cloud-Native Architectures (NIST, ISO 27001)
-- DevOps & CI/CD (ITIL 4, DORA)
+- **Cloud-Native Architectures:** Deep experience with NIST, ISO 27001, and leading cloud platforms
+- **DevOps & CI/CD:** I’ve set up everything from basic pipelines to full-scale DevOps transformations
-- Secure System Design (PCI DSS, SOC 2)
+- **Secure System Design:** Focused on PCI DSS, SOC 2, GDPR, and other critical security protocols
-- Data Engineering & Analytics (BCBS 239)
-- ML/AI Integration (GDPR, CCPA)
-- Blockchain & Distributed Systems (DLT, eIDAS)
+- **Data Engineering & Analytics:** I’ve built and scaled systems that work with Big Data and AI, improving data flow, reliability, and accessibility
+- **Blockchain & Distributed Systems:** Hands-on with DLT, eIDAS, and building resilient, decentralized platforms
-- Regulatory Compliance (Dodd-Frank, Basel III, MiFID II)
+- **Regulatory Compliance:** Knowledgeable in industry standards like Dodd-Frank, Basel III, and MiFID II

 ## Career Progression

-- Founder, Emerging Tech
+- **Founder, Emerging Tech:** Started my own venture to bring innovative solutions to life
-- Group Engineering Manager, Global Fintech
+- **Group Engineering Manager, Global Fintech:** Led engineering teams at scale in the fintech space
-- Software & R&D Manager, RegTech
+- **Software & R&D Manager, RegTech:** Specialized in the intersection of tech and regulatory challenges
-- Tech Lead, Logistics & Supply Chain
+- **Tech Lead, Logistics & Supply Chain:** Managed cross-functional teams to optimize supply chain systems
-- Senior Engineer, Healthcare & Research
+- **Senior Engineer, Healthcare & Research:** Built systems that impacted healthcare delivery and research outcomes

 ## Continuous Growth

-- MS Cybersecurity, Georgia Tech
+- **MS Cybersecurity, Georgia Institute of Technology**
-- BS Computer Engineering, Wright State
+- **BS Computer Engineering, Wright State University**
-- Industry Speaker & STEAM Advisor
+- **Industry Speaker & STEAM Advisor**

 ## Philosophy

-Create safe, empowering environments.
-Translate complex tech into business value.
-Drive growth and positive societal impact.
+I’ve learned that being a leader isn’t about having all the answers—it’s about creating an environment where your team can succeed and feel trusted to take on the tough problems.
+I believe in building teams that trust each other, focus on real impact, and are committed to making a difference.
+I approach my work with a deep sense of responsibility: if we're not solving real problems, we’re wasting everyone’s time.
+It’s that simple.

 #10xEngineeringLeader #AIAllTheThings #eacc